Post Cataract Surgery Vision Expectations

 Unless otherwise discussed with your eye care doctor, the chances are fairly high that you will need glasses at least part of the time following your surgery if you did before.
 A standard procedure usually only includes the removal of the cataract and a custom-shaped IOL.

 The reason that a premium IOL like these is so beneficial is that they are multifocal.
 So, instead of the IOL simply fixing one focal point, it corrects a range for overall improved vision.
+Multifocal IOLs perform better by correcting multiple ranges of vision, from near to far, instead of focusing on just one area.

-For example, if a regular IOL is implanted that fixes your closeup focal point, you may still need glasses or contact lenses to correct further distances.
-In contrast, if a premium, multifocal IOL is implanted, you have a much better chance of not depending on glasses following the surgery.
+For example, if a regular IOL is implanted that fixes your close-up focal point, you may still need glasses or contact lenses to correct further distances.

 Find Out More About Cataract Surgery and IOLs